 Revenue management and planning business finances is more complex today than ever before.
 There are countless variables today that weren’t as prevalent in the past, all of which make financial planning increasingly challenging.
 In today’s world, there are more government regulations and oversight, there is an increased demand on trade which entails the need for complex currency conversions, the economy is constantly fluctuating, and the marketplace is more demanding than ever before.
 With all of these added variables placing pressure on businesses, managing finances is becoming increasingly challenging.
 Thus, many businesses are in search of improved methods of managing financial allocations efficiently and accurately.

 How Do Modern CFOs Feel About Spreadsheets?

 The goal of every CFO is to tackle financial processes in the most efficient and accurate way.
-This is perhaps why so many CFOs are turning away from spreadsheets.
-According to Robert Gothan, CEO and Founder of Accountagility, four out of five CFOs have cited problems in their spreadsheets, which is a troubling statistic and indicative that major changes are needed.
+This is perhaps why so many CFOs are searching for a Microsoft Excel alternative.
+According to Robert Gothan, CEO and Founder of Accountagility, four out of five CFOs have cited problems in their budget spreadsheets, which is a troubling statistic and indicative that major changes are needed.
 He also notes that one of the main issues with spreadsheets is firms aren’t spending nearly enough time reviewing the data they create.
 This is perhaps the core reason so many errors go undetected.

 The Convoluted Nature of Excel